-She/they.
+She/her or they/them.
 Multidisciplinary artist

-Sámi / Norwegian, based near Bergen .
+Sámi / Norwegian, based near Bergen

 This site is a study, a project, a weaving of contradicting parts of myself, born in

-the two places I ran away to during that long nightmare;
+the two places I ran away to:

 the forest and the web,

-tracing small rivers of water and electricity.
+tracing small rivers of water and wiring.

 Published works: